The $k_{R}$-property of free Abelian topological groups and products of sequential fans: Abstract

 \section{Abstract}

-A space $X$ is called a $k_{R}$-space, if $X$ is Tychonoff and the necessary and sufficient condition for a real-valued function $f$ on $X$ to be continuous is that the restriction of $f$ on each compact subset is continuous.
-In this paper, we shall discuss the $k_{R}$-property of two product of sequential fans and of free Abelian topological groups by applying the $\kappa$-fan introduced by T. Banakh, and prove the following two results:
+A space $X$ is called a $k_{R}$-space, if $X$ is Tychonoff and the necessary and sufficient condition for a real-valued function $f$ on $X$ to be continuous is that the restriction of $f$ to each compact subset is continuous.
+In this paper, we discuss the $k_{R}$-property of products of sequential fans and free Abelian topological groups by applying the $\kappa$-fan introduced by Banakh.
+In particular, we prove the following two results:

-(1) the space $S_{\omega_{1}}\times S_{\omega_{1}}$ is not a $k_{R}$-space;
+(1) The space $S_{\omega_{1}}\times S_{\omega_{1}}$ is not a $k_{R}$-space.